 January 13, 1928 - Earle Leonard Nelson, considered North America’s first serial rapist / murderer, is hanged at the Vaughan Street Gaol.

-Though he was here just a short time, he raped and killed two women, one just 14 years old.
+Nelson, a.ka. the 'Gorilla Man Killer' or the 'Dark Strangler', began his crime spree in his native California and moved up the American West Coast.
+He crossed into Manitoba in June 1927.
+Though he was here just a short time, he raped and killed two women, the youngest just 14 years-old.
 The ensuing manhunt caused him to flee to Regina then make a run for the U.S. border.
-He was arrested in Wakopa MB, near Crystal City.
+He was arrested in Wakopa Manitoba, near Crystal City.

 January 13, 1933 - Thomas Berry, the first anglophone mayor of St. Boniface, dies.